LiamHorton/CISC856Project/README.md

 ## How to Run

-Markup : 1.
-Download CARLA Simulator from https://carla.org/ (The project was implemented using release 0.9.13 for Windows and 0.9.12 for Ubuntu)
+1. Download CARLA Simulator from https://carla.org/ (The project was implemented using release 0.9.13 for Windows and 0.9.12 for Ubuntu)
+    1. Ensure CARLA Simulator Python API requirements are met in your environment (check \CARLA_0.9.XX\PythonAPI\carla\requirments.txt)